jadecobra/python_tdd_exercises/source/functions.rst

     def passthrough_with_keyword_arguments(**keyword_arguments):
       return keyword_arguments
-   the terminal updates to show an :doc:`AssertionError` for the previous test that was passing.
+   the terminal shows an :doc:`AssertionError` for the previous test that was passing.
 I have introduced a regression - the new code has caused an old passing test to fail.
-  * update the expected result of ``test_functions_with_keyword_arguments`` from the terminal's output
+  * change the expected result of ``test_functions_with_keyword_arguments`` from the terminal's output
   .. code-block:: python

     def test_functions_with_keyword_arguments(self):